mitchallen/scriptaverse-doc/docs/002-scene.md

 # What is a Scene?

 For Scriptaverse a scene can be considered a collection of 3D objects and 2D texture.

+I like to think of it as an immersive diorama or room.

 ## Definition